amplitude/Amplitude-iOS/README.md

 User IDs are automatically generated and will default to device specific identifiers if not specified.

 Device IDs use identifierForVendor if available, or a random ID otherwise.
-You can retrieve the Device ID that Amplitude uses with `[Amplitude getDeviceId]`
+You can retrieve the Device ID that Amplitude uses with `[Amplitude getDeviceId]`.

 This code will work with both ARC and non-ARC projects.
 Preprocessor macros are used to determine which version of the compiler is being used.